Table of Contents

 Leave Entitlements in Italy

 - Employees are entitled to a minimum of four weeks of paid vacation time a year and 12 paid public holidays.
 Collective bargaining agreements and individual contracts can provide a longer period of paid holiday entitlement.
-Minimum paid annual leave cannot be replaced by a payment, except where the employment contract is terminated.
+Minimum paid annual leave in Italy cannot be replaced by a payment, except where the employment contract is terminated.
 There is no statutory unpaid holiday entitlement.
 However, a collective bargaining agreement can provide for unpaid leaves of absence.

 - Cash maternity allowance is 80% of an employee’s pay and is payable for the five months’ leave.
-The leave is prolonged in the case of premature delivery.
+Maternity leave in Italy is prolonged in the case of premature delivery.
 In situations of adoption or guardianship, leave begins on the date when the child enters the family.
 For miscarriage beyond the third month of pregnancy, the allowance is paid for a period of 30 days.
 Miscarriage after the 180th day is considered birth.

 - Paternity leave includes seven days’ leave at 100% of an employee’s pay.
 The leave can be taken separately and can be claimed within five months of the child’s birth.
 In the presence of serious conditions that prevent the mother from taking care of the baby, the right to absence from work and the relative allowance is granted to the father.
 In the five months after the child’s birth, the father is entitled to one more day of unpaid leave, which is paid if the mother agrees to transfer it from her own maternity leave.